Cassiodorus

 Why does Cassiodorus still matter today?

-Cassiodorus matters today because his efforts in preserving classical and Christian texts laid the foundation for the intellectual heritage of Western civilization.
-His integration of faith and learning continues to influence educational models and the value placed on preserving cultural heritage.
+Cassiodorus matters today because his work in preserving classical and Christian texts laid the foundation for the intellectual heritage of Western civilization.
+His vision of integrating faith and reason continues to influence educational and religious institutions.

 What is the most surprising or counterintuitive thing about Cassiodorus?